Routing

 Foo Parameters

-We're going deeper now.
-Foo parameters are basically unnamed parameters which allow to match a regular expression.
-The following route matches /index, /index.html, /index.htm and /index.php:
+Now we're going deeper.
+Foo parameters are essentially unnamed parameters that allow matching a regular expression.
+An example is a route accepting /index, /index.html, /index.htm, and /index.php:

 $router->addRoute('index<? \.html?|\.php|>', /* ... */);

-It's also possible to explicitly define a string which will be used for URL generation.
+It is also possible to explicitly define the string that will be used when generating the URL.
 The string must be placed directly after the question mark.
-The following route is similar to the previous one, but generates /index.html instead of /index because the string .html is set as a “generated value”.
+The following route is similar to the previous one, but generates /index.html instead of /index, because the string .html is set as the generation value:

 $router->addRoute('index<?.html \.html?|\.php|>', /* ... */);